cferdinandi/adventure/content/rules.md

 The *Guide* decides if the proposed actions are logical and work within the context of the encounter, and then decide how many dice the player taking the action can roll.

+### Individual vs. Group Encounters

+For many encounters, only one person in the group needs to succeed.
+For example, if one player successfully unlocks a cage, the dragon trapped inside is free.

+For other encounters, *each* player needs to roll individually and succeed.

+For example, if you hear a band of thieves approaching and want to hide, each player should roll.
+Any player who wins the die roll hides successfully, while any player who doesn't is caught.

 ### Bonus Encounters

 Depending on the age of your players and how complex you'd like the game to be, you can mix bonus encounters into the main adventure.